Richter BU Collection

 The fund

-The Interuniversity Library safeguards the exceptional scientific and cultural heritage of this illustrious institution with a rich history; this includes 50,000 books, brochures, and periodicals dating fromthe 18th centuryto the present day, whose wide range of subjects reflects the three sections of the Academy itself, and more than half of which are in foreign languages.
+The Interuniversity Library safeguards the exceptional scientific and cultural heritage of this illustrious institution with a rich history; it holds 50,000 books, brochures, and periodicals dating fromthe 18th centuryto the present day, whose wide range of subjects reflects the three sections of the Academy itself, and more than half of which are in foreign languages.
 This collection is housed at the Law, Economics, and Management Library (Richter Library).

 Website of the Montpellier Academy of Sciences and Letters

-Originally founded by Louis XIV in 1706 as the Royal Society of Sciences—forty years after its predecessor,the Royal Academy of Sciences in Paris—it played an active role in the intellectual life of its time, notably by contributing to the compilation ofDiderot and D’Alembert’s *Encyclopédie*.
+Originally founded by Louis XIV in 1706 as the Royal Society of Sciences—forty years after its predecessor,the Royal Academy of Sciences of Paris—it played an active role in the intellectual life of its time, notably by contributing to the compilation ofDiderot and D’Alembert’s *Encyclopédie*.

 The Montpellier Academy of Sciences and Letters was foundedunder its current name in 1846.
 Focusing on the sciences, the humanities, and medicine, it established a library that, in 1921, was transferred to the Central Library of the University of Montpellier under an agreement, which was updated in 2014 with the Interuniversity Library.